apalkowski/vaxcollapse/README.md

 2. [NetMHCpan](#netmhcpan)
 3. [NetMHCIIpan](#netmhciipan)

+It is important to use the same proteins FASTA file (with the same sequence headers) as input to supported models within one analysis pipeline.

 #### BepiPred

 Prediction of potential B-cell epitopes from protein sequence.

+To read detailed description of the tool, its terms of use, and access online or standalone versions, please refer to the [BepiPred server website](https://services.healthtech.dtu.dk/services/BepiPred-3.0).

-Use the standalone version, as the online server may produce different results format.
+For VaxCollapse use the standalone version, as the online server may produce different results format.
 VaxCollapse currently supports only linear epitope prediction.

 An example command to produce inference results should look like the following: